 Format of the Course

-Interactive lecture and discussion.
+Interactive lectures and discussions.

-Extensive exercises and practice.
+Extensive exercises and practice sessions.

 Hands-on implementation in a live-lab environment.